bschollnick/QuickBBS/README.md

 * If the database has file(s) that are not in the directory, they will be removed
 * If the file has been changed (Filesize, Last Modified Date) the database will be updated.

-The cache is maintained by the Watchdog File System Monitor https://github.com/gorakhargosh/watchdog/.
+The cache is maintained by the [Watchdog File System Monitor](https://github.com/gorakhargosh/watchdog/).
 Watchdog monitors the entirety of the ALBUMS path, and if any file system changes are detected, the directory's is marked as being eligible to be rescanned.
 The data is not removed from the database, the next time that directory is viewed, it will be re-validated against the file system.